mymeaning-ceo/my-bode-project/README.md

 - `S3_BUCKET_NAME` – Name of the S3 bucket used for uploads.
 The server will automatically create this bucket if it does not exist (your AWS credentials must allow bucket creation).
+- `WEATHER_API_KEY` – API key from the Korean Meteorological Administration used to fetch daily weather data.

 Copy `.env.example` to `.env` in the project root and define these values before starting the server.
 Make sure the file is saved as **UTF-8 without BOM** so that `dotenv` can read it correctly.